Losant/losant-docs/docs/workflows/data/allen-bradley-read.md

 Address Configuration contains three fields:

-* **Host:** (Required) A [string template](/workflows/accessing-payload-data/#string-templates) for the IP address at which the PLC resides.
+* **Host:** (Required) A [string template](/workflows/accessing-payload-data/#string-templates) for the IP address at which the PLC or EtherNet/IP Module resides.
 * **Slot:** (Required) A string template or integer for the PLC Slot number.
-* **Keep-Alive Interval:** (Optional) A string template or integer for the seconds between keep-alive requests are sent to the PLC to keep the connection alive.
+* **Keep-Alive Interval:** (Optional) A string template or integer for the seconds between keep-alive connection requests.
+Set this value lower than your device's connection timeout.
 Blank (the default) or 0 turns off the keep-alive request.

 ### Read Instructions